About the Programme

 All modules are delivered at the Irish Management Institute (IMI), Sandyford Road, Dublin 16, which is easily accessed by the M50 and Luas.
 Ample free car parking is available and accommodation is available at a specially negotiated rate, if required.

-The Chartered Director Programme has two commencement points in each calendar year, January and September, with up to eight cohorts per year.
+The Chartered Director Programme has two commencement points in each calendar year, January with graduation the following January, and September with graduation the following September.
 Please note that participants join the Programme as part of a cohort and complete the Programme with that cohort.
 Once having started the Programme, deferrals from one cohort to a later cohort are not permissible.

 How is the Programme examined?